 - Transfer to Dash Wallet

 When you make a transfer to PayNow, you will incur a withdrawal fee of $0.70.
-However, since you can withdraw funds from your Dash Wallet, you might as well withdraw to it instead!
+However, since you can withdraw funds to your Dash Wallet freely, you may want to use that method instead!

 Most of the time, the withdrawal should be almost instant.
 However, Etiqa has included this clause in their policy:

 This may be a bit worrying for you.
-However, Etiqa has included this same clause in their previous policies, such as:
+Furthermore, Etiqa has included this same clause in their previous policies, such as:

-As such, I think it’s more of a fail-safe, in the event that a huge surge of withdrawals happen!
-For most cases, I do not think they may take that long to process your withdrawal request.
+I think this condition is more of a fail-safe, in the event that a huge surge of withdrawals happen!
+For most cases, I do not think they will take that long to process your withdrawal request.